Jon-B1987/Jondabronx1/README.md

 👋 Hi, I’m Jonathan (@Jondabronx1)

-☁️ Cloud & Backend Engineer in Training | AWS • Linux • Python • Infrastructure
+☁️ Cloud Engineer in Training | AWS • Linux • Python • Infrastructure

 I’m transitioning into cloud engineering after several years working in law enforcement, as a sheriff deputy, and as a detention officer at a 24/7 mission-critical public safety environment.